MathVerg/WriteUp/Buckeye2022/FrogUniverse/Readme.md

 The `move` and `update_chunk` instructions are probably the more complicated functions, because they implement all the heuristics we told about, using the warnings received after a move to update our knowledge of the maze.
 I commented the code of these functions so you can match their different parts with the heuristics exposed in the previous section.

 Then I have a `get_path` functions that computes a path from the current position to any other tile.
 This functions uses the A* algortihm with the Manhattan distance as a guiding heuristic.
-Note that I did not fully optimize the algorithm : to achieve a better worst case complexity, I should have used a priority queue for the `openSet` variable.
+Note that I did not fully optimize the algorithm: to achieve a better worst case complexity, I should have used a priority queue for the `openSet` variable.
 But my guess was that most of the requested paths would be very short and thus would not need such an optimization.
 This function is then used in a `goto` function that calculates the path and then walk along it.

 Ok, now that we can move wherever we want along the tiles that are free for sure, what should we do ?
 I first considered trying to explore the entire maze, then move to the flag and then back to the exit.
 But since we already know where the flag is, we can use an A*-like mechanism to guide our exploration toward the flag.
 This is done in the `explore` function, and this time I am using a priority queue.
 The function stops exploring prematurely if the flag is found.
 Note that the exploration logic is inside a loop, because it may happen that at some point in the exploration we uncover information that would have helped us in a previous part of the exploration.
 So, if we haven't found the flag after a first pass but updated our knowledge of the maze, we do another pass to see if we can use that knowledge, as many times as necessary.